 Ginseng: Ginseng is an adaptogen, or an agent that helps the body manage stress.
 The active components in ginseng are ginsenosides, which are thought to lessen the negative effects of stress while promoting mental and physical performance.
 For this reason, ginseng is often found in energy drinks and tonics for athletic performance.
 Use the herb as a daytime pick-me-up and to increase your immunity to stress.

 Aside from using herbs, you can reduce stress naturally by exercising and maintaining a healthy diet.
 Wholesome foods can help increase your energy levels, which in turn helps you manage heavy workloads and gain confidence in yourself and your achievements.
 You might also surround yourself with positive people–those who help you focus on the good things in life rather than harping on the negatives.
-Optimism is often infectious, as is a sour mood and pessimistic outlook.
+Optimism is often infectious, as is a sour mood and a pessimistic outlook.
+For more information on stress and fatigue, check out our other blog post.

 References: MayoClinic.com: Stress Management; Maryland Medical Center: Chamomile: Roman Chamomile; NCCAM: Asian Ginseng